Core+ DynamicFlood – Understanding the Hydrodynamic Simulation

 Culverts

-Culverts are simulated using TUFLOWs 1D model, also known as ESTRY.
 You can create culverts using the culvert object tool inside your workspace.
-Culverts are always circular (ESTRY type=C).
+Culverts always have a circular cross section.
 You can set a culvert diameter in the workspace, however if this diameter is not specified, we use a fallback diameter of 3 m.
-Note that hydrological corrections imported unto the workspace from the national analyses are treated just like any other culvert.
+Note that hydrological corrections imported into the workspace from the national analyses are treated just like any other culvert.
 We do not provide diameters for hydrological corrections, but you can specify the diameter yourself in the workspace.

+Culverts are simulated using TUFLOW’s 1D model, also known as ESTRY, using circular culverts (ESTRY type=C).
 The length of the culvert in ESTRY is set equal to the length of the polyline defining it in the workspace.
 Any bends along the line have no impact in the simulation except for defining the culvert’s length in ESTRY.
 The invert levels upstream and downstream are set equal to the level of the terrain in the grid cells that the line starts and ends inside, plus 2 mm.
 The entry loss coefficient is set to 0.5 and the exit loss coefficient is set to 1.
-The default Manning's n inside culverts is set to 0.02 (equivalent to Manning's M of 50).
+The default Manning’s n inside culverts is set to 0.02 (equivalent to Manning’s M of 50).
 This can be adjusted by the user through the Select Manning section of the Run hydrodynamic engine dialog.

 The flow model through culverts is described in the TUFLOW manual, section 5.8.1 (Culverts and Pipes) and the differential equations in section 5.3 (Solution Scheme).
 Throughout the simulation, the flow through the culvert can switch between different flow regimes, described in Figures 5.4 and 5.5.